A Compositional Kernel Model for Feature Learning: Global Minimizers

 Beyond Proposition~\ref{proposition:existence-of-core-sufficient-feature-set}, we believe that the core sufficient feature set $S_*$ exists in a wide range of practical scenarios, though a full characterization is beyond the scope of this paper.
 For instance, when $X$ is uniformly distributed on the hypercube, the set $S_*$ exists as a consequence of the Fourier expansion applied to $\E[Y | X]$~\cite{ODonnell14}.
 This belief is also supported by a large body of work in sufficient dimension reduction, where analogous constructs—such as the central mean subspace—are known to exist under remarkably mild assumptions~\cite{Cook09}.

-To enable a rigorous study of feature learning, we need to focus on settings where a well-defined target structure exists.
-Therefore, we assume the existence of core sufficient feature set throughout:
+To study feature learning rigorously, we focus on settings where a well-defined target structure exists.
+Accordingly, we assume throughout:

-\begin{assumption} The core sufficient feature set $S_*$ exists for the distribution $(X, Y) \sim \P$. \end{assumption} Given Assumption~\ref{assumption:existence-of-csfs}, there is a meaningful statistical target---the core sufficient feature set $S_*$, which captures the minimal collection of input features required to predict the response $Y$.
+\begin{assumption} The core sufficient feature set $S_*$ exists for the distribution $(X, Y) \sim \P$. \end{assumption} Under Assumption~\ref{assumption:existence-of-csfs}, the set $S_*$ provides a meaningful statistical target: the minimal subset of input features needed to predict $Y$.
 The problem of variable selection concerns whether minimizing $\mathcal{J}$ successfully recovers $S_*$.
-Understanding when and why this recovery occurs is central to unraveling how compositional model $f(\beta \circ X)$ learns structure from data.
+Understanding when and why this recovery succeeds is key to revealing how the compositional model $f(\beta \circ X)$ learns structure from data.